 The SRT 392 ($64,490) sees its 6.4-liter V8 complemented with upgraded Brembo brakes, sportier steering, sport-tuned adaptive suspension, model-specific styling details and aerodynamic additions, all-wheel drive, self-leveling headlamps, and Nappa leather/simulated suede upholstery with embroidered SRT logos.

-The new-for-2021 Durango SRT Hellcat (est. $85,000) rumbles with the hellacious supercharged 6.2-liter V8 driving all four wheels, replaces with fog lamps with more air intakes, has its own aerodynamic setup, alloy wheels and badges.
-Buyers choosing this or the SRT 392 model receive a day’s tuition in high-performance driving.
+The new-for-2021 Durango SRT Hellcat ($82,490) rumbles with the hellacious supercharged 6.2-liter V8 driving all four wheels, replaces with fog lamps with more air intakes, has its own aerodynamic setup, alloy wheels and badges.
+Dodge says the Durango Hellcat will only be offered as a 2021 model.
+Buyers choosing it or the SRT 392 model receive a day’s tuition in high-performance driving.